dsccommunity/SqlServerDsc/README.md

 * **`[String` PipeName** _(Write)_: Specifies the name of the named pipe.
   Only used for the Named Pipes protocol, ignored for all other protocols.
-* **`[Boolean]` SuppressRestart** _(Write)_: If set to $true then the any attempt by the resource to restart the services is suppressed.
+* **`[Boolean]` SuppressRestart** _(Write)_: If set to $true then the any attempt by the resource to restart the service is suppressed.
 The default value is $false.
 * **`[UInt16]` RestartTimeout** _(Write)_: Timeout value for restarting
   the SQL Server services.
 The default value is 120 seconds.